A multi-chroic kinetic inductance detectors array using hierarchical phased array antenna

 \section{Introduction}

-Multi-chroic kinetic inductance detectors (KIDs) are essential technology for future ground-based telescopes~\cite{Day:2003a, Perotto:2020a}.
-In the millimeter and sub-millimeter range, the optimal pixel size and spacing vary with frequency.
-For a multi-chroic pixel, the fixed pixel spacing would not allow all bands to achieve the optimal mapping speed, especially when more than two bands exist.
-One way to solve this problem is using a hierarchical focal plane array~\cite{Cukierman:2018hierarchical}.
-Here we present a hierarchical pixel design using a slot-antenna array with KIDs being used as detectors.
-The long-term goal of this work is to make a hierarchical focal plane array covering 75-415 GHz with 6 bands, detailed in Table~\ref{tab:1}, for future ground-based large telescopes.
-As a technology demonstration, here we present a 2-scale design with 4 frequency bands from 125 to 365 GHz (Band 2-4).
+Multi-chroic kinetic inductance detectors (KIDs) are an essential technology for future ground-based telescopes~\cite{Day:2003a, Perotto:2020a}.
+Mapping speed, one of the key factors describing total power instruments, is mainly determined by the number of pixels.
+In the mm/sub-mm wave ranges, the optimal pixel size and spacing vary with frequency.
+For a multi-chroic pixel, where more than two bands exist, not all bands can achieve the best spacing, due to their identical pixel spacing.
+One way to solve this problem is to use a hierarchical focal plane array~\cite{Cukierman:2018hierarchical}.
+Here we present a hierarchical pixel design using a slot-antenna array with KIDs.
+The long-term goal of this work is to make a hierarchical focal plane array covering 75-415 GHz with 6 bands~\cite{stacey2006:LWCam}, detailed in Table~\ref{tab:1}, for ground-based large telescopes, like the Leighton Chajnantor Telescope.
+As a technology demonstration, here we present a 2-scale design with 4 frequency bands from 125 to 365 GHz (Band 2-4) and preliminary measurement results.